 For more information about this NY divorce case, read the Gawker.com article, “Bill O’Reilly Loses Custody of Children in New York Court Ruling.”

 If you are considering filing for divorce in New York, you need to speak with a qualified divorce attorney before making any final decisions about how to proceed.
 Jonathan D. Katz is an experienced divorce lawyer who is ready to protect your rights throughout the divorce process.
-Contact Mr. Katz today to schedule a free consultation about your case.
+Contact Mr. Katz today to schedule a consultation about your case.